 - Add 4 tablespoons of nutritional yeast with the seeds at the beginning to make a vegan 'cheesy' tasting cracker.

-If you are looking for a more typical wheat cracker try this recipe for whole wheat crackers which is comparable to wheat thins!
+If you are looking for a more typical cracker, try my recipe for whole wheat crackers, which are comparable to homemade Wheat Thins!

 These crackers are very simple to make!
-The seeds are held together by the gel created by the ground flax and water, then they bake into a crispy cracker, as seen below.
+The seeds are held together by the gel created by the ground flax and water, then they bake into a crispy cracker, as seen in these photos taken in my kitchen.

-Spread half of the seed mixture onto a baking sheet covered in parchment paper.
-Try to create a thin straight rectangle.
+Step 2: Spread half of the seed mixture onto a baking sheet covered with parchment paper or silicone mat.
+Try to create a thin, somewhat straight rectangle.

-Bake at 375 degrees fahrenheit.
-After 8 minutes remove the cracker pan from the oven and cut into squares.
-I cut them into did 6 long row by 8.
+Step 3: Bake at 375 degrees Fahrenheit (190C).
+After 8 minutes, remove the cracker pan from the oven and cut into squares.
+I cut them into 6 by 8.
 Bake another 15-18 minutes until crispy to the touch.

-Remove the pan from the oven.
-Let the crackers cool and then break the crackers apart.
-Store in a airtight container in a cool place.
+Step 4: Remove the seed crackers from the oven.
+Let the crackers cool and then break them apart.
+Store seed crackers in an airtight container in a cool place.

-- Hummus is a dip made from chickpeas, tahini, lemon juice, garlic, and olive oil.
-It's super tasty to enjoy with multi seed crackers.
-As it provides a good source of protein, fiber, and healthy fats it makes an awesome lunch: crackers and hummus.
+- Hummus is super tasty to enjoy with these seed crackers.
+As it provides a good source of protein, fiber, and healthy fats, it makes an awesome lunch: crackers and hummus.
+I have a recipe for high-protein hummus and pumpkin seed hummus that would be delicious with these crackers.

 - Cheese can be paired with seed crackers for a tasty and protein-rich snack.

-- Fresh or roasted vegetables such as cherry tomatoes, cucumbers, carrots, or bell peppers for a nutrient-rich snack.
+- Fresh or roasted vegetables such as cherry tomatoes, cucumbers, carrots, or bell peppers are great for a nutrient-rich snack.

 - Top your seed crackers with protein-rich ingredients such as boiled eggs, tuna, or smoked salmon for a satisfying and nutrient-dense snack.

-Like this post?
-Let me know in the comment section down below the recipe!
+Did you make these super seed crackers?
+Let me know in the comment section below the recipe!
 And give this recipe a star rating.
-I love hearing from you, and it would totally make my day.
+I love hearing from you, and it helps others find this recipe.

 Ingredients